Israeli PM says not opposed to 'good' nuclear deal with Iran | Law-Order

 Iran says its nuclear activities are for peaceful purposes.
 Israel considers Iran to be its greatest enemy and it strongly opposed the 2015 deal.

-It says it wants an improved deal that places tighter restrictions on Iran's nuclear programme and addresses Iran's long-range missile programme and its support for hostile proxies along Israel's borders.
+It says it wants an improved deal that places tighter restrictions on Iran's nuclear programme and addresses Iran's long-range missile program and its support for hostile proxies along Israel's borders.

 Israel also says that the negotiations must be accompanied by a "credible" military threat to ensure that Iran does not delay indefinitely.